nohaelnagar/frontend-project/README.md

 # frontend-project
 News Feed App built using React, Material UI & NewsAPI

-In this project, I will use React skills to create a news feed app.
+In this project, I will use React skills to create a Quick Headlines APP.
 The app will have the following capabilities:
 1. Use News API to get news articles
 2. Render list of articles based on news API results